IFR Flying in Europe

 For a mostly-VFR pilot, there is a new "language" to learn.
 When learning to fly, one can hear it but one cannot understand much of it.
 Eventually, as with any other spoken language, one knows what to expect from the context and that is how language works.
 I very often fly with non-flying passengers and in almost every case of me not understanding something, they didn't catch it either.
 Non-UK controllers occassionally speak poor English, or (especially further south in Europe) use dubious / ambiguous phraseology, which makes things worse.

-Most VFR pilots do very few hours and many are struggling with decrepit aircraft fitted with decrepit equipment and radios.
+Most VFR pilots do few hours and many are struggling with decrepit aircraft fitted with decrepit equipment and radios.
 So, any pilot with a few hundred recent hours will find that his own radio procedure is better than most of what he hears from others on the air.
-However, with airways flying, you are back to square one!
+However, with Eurocontrol IFR flying, you are back to the start!
 There is a new chunk of context to learn, and you have to be quick, because every other pilot on the radio says the same things several times a day, all their working life.
-ATC gives you about 5 seconds to read back an instruction and if you don't they will remind you.
+ATC gives you 3-5 seconds to begin to read back an instruction and if you don't they will call you again.
 On the other hand, there is a lot less variation in what ATC might ask you to do, and communications are better because a lot fewer people fly IFR in aircraft with decrepit radios.

 My estimate is a few hours of flying to get up to speed on the language and what to expect most of the time - not hard at all.